South 24 Parganas

-South 24 Parganas (Pron: pɔrɡɔnɔs; abbr.
-24 PGS (S)), or sometimes South Twenty Four Parganas and Dakshin 24 Parganas, is a district in the Indian state of West Bengal, headquartered in Alipore previously, with its Zilla Parishad now in Baruipur.
+South 24 Parganas (abbr.
+24 PGS (S)), or sometimes South Twenty Four Parganas and Dakshin 24 Parganas, is a district in the Indian state of West Bengal, headquartered in Alipore, with its Zilla Parishad in Baruipur.
 It is the largest district of West Bengal by area and second largest by population.
 It is the sixth most populous district in India (out of 640).
 On one side of the district there is the urban fringe of Kolkata, and on the other the remote riverine villages in the Sundarbans.

 History

 Originally, the capital of Raja Bikramaditya and Maharaja Pratapaditya was at Dhumghat.
 Later it was transferred to Ishwaripur (Originated from the name Jeshoreshwaripur).
 Maharaja Pratapaditya declared the independence of South Bengal from the Mughal Empire.

 Pratapaditya's father Shrihari (Shridhar), a Kayastha, was an influential officer in the service of Daud Khan Karrani.
 Upon the fall of Daud, he fled with the government treasure in his custody.
 He then, in 1574, set up a kingdom for himself in the marshy land to the extreme south of Khulna district and took the title of Maharaja.
 Pratapaditya inherited the kingship in 1574.
 The Baharistan and travel diary of Abdul Latif, and the contemporary European writers, testify to Pratapaditya's personal ability, political pre-eminence, material resources and martial strength, particularly in war-boats.
 His territories covered the greater part of what is now included in the greater Jessore, Khulna and Barisal districts.
 He established his capital at Dhumghat, a strategic position at the confluence of the Jamuna and Ichhamati rivers.